tbullmann/imagesegmentation-tensorflow/docs/2D_3Labels/README.md

 ![Result](Example_2D_3Labels_eval_synapses.jpg)

-Typical values are RAND=0.490, MI = 0.309 for the membrane label.
+Typical values are RAND = ?????, MI = ????? for the synapse label.
-The segmentation of individual mitochondria has an adjusted RAND=0.309, precision = 1.000, recall = 0.347, F-Score = 0.502 and and adjusted RAND error = 0.497.
+The segmentation of individual synapses has an adjusted RAND = ?????, precision = ?????, recall = ?????, F-Score = ????? and and adjusted RAND error = ?????.

-**There are no false positive synapses, but almost two third of them are not recognized (in a single section).**

 ### Mitochondria